pypy/pypy.org/posts/2021/09/open-ended-traces.md

 This is what used to happen in such a situation: the function is traced until the trace is too long.
 Then the trace limits stops further tracing.
 This happens again and again.
-The effect is that the function is even slowed down: we spend time tracing it, but that effort is never useful, so the resulting execution is slower than not using the JIT at all!
+The effect is that the function is even slowed down: we spend time tracing it, but that effort is never useful, so the resulting execution can be slower than not using the JIT at all!

 # Solution